cinderDesenv/cinderdesenv/README.md

 ---

-### 📚 Atualmente focado em:
+### 📚 Currently focused on:
-- Angular e TypeScript
+- Angular and TypeScript
 - Java + Spring Boot
-- SQL e boas práticas de banco de dados
+- SQL and best database practices
-- Arquitetura de software e clean code
+- Software architecture and clean code

 ---

-### 🎯 O que estou buscando:
+### 🎯 What am I looking for:
-- Participar de projetos reais
+- Participating in real projects
-- Aperfeiçoar conhecimentos
+- Improve knowledge